xinqian-mit/API_Phonons/Readme.md

 Other python libraries include: matscipy <br />
-numba # This save you from implementing the code in C. If a function is calld many time, jit it.
+numba # This save you from implementing the code in cython.
+When a function is called many times, I add the decorator @njit for just-in-time compilation, which would increase the speed.

 The python executable bandplot is used to export band.yaml files to text, new version of phonopy-bandplot by phonopy doesn't have this function anymore, but using bandplot requires